 There was a nifty roof terrace, or whatever you want to call it, wrapping around the entire horseshoe-shaped courtyard of the building at the top level:

-The similarly abandoned Hotel Fort Wayne, across the street:
+The similarly abandoned Hotel American (Fort Wayne), across the street:

 Slate shingles still intact: